- Home

 Conveyance Inspections:

-A 3rd party State certified city contractor performs Annual Inspections.
-Our contractor will contact you directly to perform the inspection and will send you an inspection report by email after completion.
-Should there be correction items noted on the report, please coordinate the repair with your elevator maintenance company.
+Annual Inspections are conducted by Professional Elevator Inspection (PEI), our 3rd party State-certified city contractor.
+PEI will contact you directly to schedule the inspection and provide you with an inspection report via email upon completion.
+If the report indicates correction items, please coordinate the necessary repairs with your elevator maintenance company.

-Five-year Witnessed Safety Tests and inspections are the responsibility of the Property Owner/Manager to coordinate with their elevator service company and our elevator inspector.
-The date of the last five-year inspection is noted on the Certificate of Operation for your elevator.
+5-Year Witnessed Safety Tests and inspections are the responsibility of the Property Owner/Manager.
+These must be coordinated with your elevator service company and PEI.
+The date of the last five-year inspection is listed on the Certificate of Operation for your elevator.

 Invoicing: